 Operation Eagle Claw

-Between broken helicopters, an unexpected sandstorm and aircraft crashes, the hostages were not rescued.
-Vining was onboard one of the Lockheed EC-130E aircraft, nicknamed Bladder Bird #4, when a Sikorsky RH-53D Sea Stallion crashed into it.
-He was lucky to survive, later admitting that he barely made it out alive.
+Between broken helicopters, a devastating crash that killed eight servicemen and an unexpected sandstorm, the hostages were not rescued.
+Mike Vining was onboard one of the Lockheed EC-130E aircraft, nicknamed Bladder Bird #4, when a Sikorsky RH-53D Sea Stallion crashed into it.
+He was lucky to survive, later admitting he barely made it out alive.

 Mike Vining’s later military career and retirement

 Toward the end of his career, Mike Vining served as the special plans sergeant major for the US Special Operations Command and Joint Special Operations Command, the senior enlisted advisor for the Joint Special Operations Task Force throughout Operation Uphold Democracy and as the explosives expert on the Downing Assessment Task Force.